designedhead/poly-lexis/README.md

 ## Overview

 poly-lexis provides a complete solution for managing internationalization (i18n) in your applications.
-It offers smart translation management with automatic validation, Google Translate integration for auto-filling missing translations, and TypeScript type generation for type-safe translations.
+It offers smart translation management with automatic validation, DeepL and Google Translate integration for auto-filling missing translations, and TypeScript type generation for type-safe translations.

 ## Installation